EU's Ashton to meet Iran's Jalili in Istanbul

-BRUSSELS (Reuters) - European Union foreign policy chief Catherine Ashton will meet Iran’s chief nuclear negotiator Saeed Jalili in Istanbul on Tuesday in follow-up talks to negotiations on Iran’s atomic program, a spokeswoman for Ashton said on Monday.
+BRUSSELS, Sept 17 (Reuters) - European Union foreign policy chief Catherine Ashton will meet Iran’s chief nuclear negotiator Saeed Jalili in Istanbul on Tuesday in follow-up talks to negotiations on Iran’s atomic programme, a spokeswoman for Ashton said on Monday.

 “While it is not a formal negotiating round, the meeting will be an opportunity to stress once again to Iran the need for an urgent and meaningful confidence-building step” and to show more flexibility with proposals put forward by world powers in earlier talks in Baghdad, the spokeswoman said.